 - Add an account for recovery.
 The email account you used to back up your old phone should be used again.

-- Download the Microsoft Authenticator app on your new phone from the Apple App or Google Play Store.
+- Download your new phone’s Microsoft Authenticator app from the Apple App or Google Play Store.

 - Open Microsoft Authenticator on your new phone and select BEGIN RECOVERY.
 Enter the recovery account login information.